LenweSaralonde/Musician/README.md

 * Transpose tracks
 * Accent tracks, to make them louder by doubling the notes

 The song editor also shows some information about the tracks (MIDI instrument, start and end points, number of notes…) and the activity while the song is playing.
-Click the track start or end point timecode to reach it in the timeline.
+Click the track start or end point time code to reach it in the timeline.

 You can still change the track settings of the song currently playing by clicking the **Synchronize track settings** button ![Synchronize track settings button](https://raw.githubusercontent.com/LenweSaralonde/Musician/master/img/synchronize-track-settings-button.png) as long as you have the same song loaded in the editor.